FEALPy: A Cross-platform Intelligent Numerical Simulation Engine: Numerical Examples

 \paragraph{Results with FEALPy.} Experimental results demonstrate that $\gamma$-deepDSM achieves approximately 15\% improvement in reconstruction accuracy compared to non-learnable approaches across various noise levels and inclusion configurations.
 The learned fractional orders $\gamma_l$ adapt to different frequency components in the input data, with higher frequencies corresponding to smaller $\gamma_l$ values.

-This example highlights FEALPy's unified tensor-based architecture, which seamlessly integrates traditional FEM with DL workflows.
+This example highlights FEALPy's unified tensor-based architecture that seamlessly integrates traditional FEM with DL workflows.
 The work creates a powerful framework for solving challenging inverse problems while maintaining mathematical rigor and computational efficiency.